Last updated on July 7th, 2019 at 07:05 pm

-If you like nature, adventure and adrenaline pumping experiences then you will love taking a tour to Semuc Champey, Guatemala!
+If you like nature, adventure and adrenaline-pumping experiences then you will love taking a tour to Semuc Champey caves and pools in Guatemala!

-Lanquin, Guatemala is a small village in the mountains and it is the base for trips to Semuc Champey.
-To get to Lanquin we took an eight hour shuttle for Q230 (about $30USD) from Antigua with Atitlan Tours.
-Coming from Flores take about the same amount of time and the journey from San Pedro is twelve hours.
+To get to Lanquin you can take an 8 to 10-hour shuttle from Antigua or a slightly shorter trip from Flores.
+We took a shuttle from Antigua with Atitlan Tours.
 There are no airports close by so shuttle van or chicken bus are the only choices short of hiring a private vehicle.
-The shuttle van is by far the better option for public transportation but still be prepared for a somewhat uncomfortable journey as the vans are usually old and not air conditioned.
+The shuttle vans are better than the bus but still be prepared for a somewhat uncomfortable journey as the vans are usually packed, old, and not air-conditioned.

 From Lanquin there are a couple of options for visiting Semuc Champey National Park.
-You can arrange for transportation only and visit just the pools or you can go with a tour and explore so much more.
-We normally prefer to explore on our own, but if you like the idea of a great jungle and cave adventure we highly recommend taking a tour.
-In fact the only way to enter the caves is with a licensed guide.
+You can arrange for transportation only and pay individually for the pools, river tubing, and caves, or you can go with a tour from Lanquin.
+We normally prefer to explore on our own, but in this case, we decided that a tour was the way to go, especially since you can’t enter the caves without a guide anyway.

-You can arrange the tour at your hostel (see below for suggestions) but you can often save a little money by going to one of the travel agencies in Lanquin.
-The average cost is Q250.
+You can arrange the tour or simply transportation at your hostel, which most people do, but you can often save a little money by going to one of the travel agencies in Lanquin.
+Tours start at about $40 USD and the do-it-yourself option will run about $30 USD.
 There are also companies that you can book with online that include all the transportation to and from Lanquin but the price jumps substantially.
-If you have the budget for the added comfort and convenience you can look at a site like Travel & Health Guatemala.

-We went with a tour booked by our hostel and were picked up by an open bed pick up truck.
-After the bone rattling, butt bruising (if you’re lucky enough to be seated) hour long ride through the jungle we arrived at the park and happily jumped off the torturous transport.
+We went with a tour booked by through our hostel and were picked up by an open bed truck.
+After the bone-rattling, butt bruising (if you’re lucky enough to be seated), hour-long ride through the jungle we arrived at the park and happily jumped off the torturous transport.